wolfgang-wdw/wolfgang-wdw.github.io/_pages/services/consulting/feasibility_en.md

 ---
 As a consultant, I make measurements and report the results back to you.
 One of the things we can "measure" up front is the feasibility (i.e. can it be done?) of a project.
-I put measure in quotes because it is not an exact science.
+I put the quotes there because the measuring here is not exact.
 In reality it is a kind of fuzzy, iterative process, but it has to start somewhere.

 ### What I can do for you
 I go in search of answers to questions like: